denten-courses/formal-methods-one/README.md

 ## Provisional Schedule & Reading List

-### Week 1: Formal methods
+## Week 0: Introductions.

 Structure of the course.
 Policies, grading, requirements.
+What to expect.
+Experimental teaching of the course.
+(Lab on Fridays?)

+### Week 1: Formal methods

 Formalism and structuralism historically considered.
 Common misconceptions.
 Formal analysis vs. analysis of forms.
 Formal analysis in other disciplines.
 Strengths and limitations of the approach.
 From intuition to model.
 Scale of analysis.
 Methods.
 Making the trip back to theory.
 Asking the right questions.
 Principles of exploratory analysis.
 Sample bias.
 The commensurability of claim and evidence.
+Sample and population.
+Exploration vs. confirmation.
+Occam's razor (principle of parsimony, minimal viability).

 - Boris Eichenbaum, Beth Paul, and Muriel Nesbitt, “[The Structure of Gogol’s ‘The Overcoat,’][12]” The Russian Review 22, no. 4 (1963): 377–99.